 What’s good about Gutenberg?

-The founder and CEO of Automattic Inc. Matt Mullenweg describes the idea of Gutenberg in the following way:
+The founder and CEO of Automattic Inc. Matt Mullenweg describe the idea of Gutenberg in the following way:

 “The editor will create a new page- and post-building experience that makes writing rich posts effortless, and has “blocks” to make it easy what today might take shortcodes [or] custom HTML…”

-In other words, Gutenberg is aimed at a more user-friendly visual management of website content.
+In other words, the new WordPress block editor is aimed at more user-friendly visual management of website content.

 To add any content element to your website (whether that be a simple text, image, gallery, quote, list, or even a YouTube video), you will now have to solely create a new “empty” block of respective type and fill it with your own content.